nhatbui/nhatbui.github.io/_posts/2016-09-01-introtoccppext.md

 ### How to use your large C++ library in Python...

 There's only one thing you need to do to use your C++ library in Python:
-__You need to write facade functions that convert Python objects to C++ objects and then call your C++ functions.
+__You need to write adapters that convert Python objects to C++ objects and then call your C++ functions.
 Vice versa, you need to convert C++ objects returned from your C++ function into Python objects.__

 That's it.